denniscmcom/maze-solver/README.md

 ## Usage

 1. Build executable
+2. Make a folder names `mazes` and place your mazes there.
-2. Make a folder named `sols`.
+3. Make a folder named `sols`.
 The script place the solutions here.

 ![maze](.github/resources/maze.png)
 ![solution](.github/resources/sol.png)